hamidhassan85/data_analyst/Instructions/Labs/06-design-report-in-power-bi-desktop.md

      ![Picture 86](Linked_image_Files/07-design-report-in-power-bi-desktop_image66.png)

-1. Hover the cursor over one of the visuals again, then at the top-right, select the dot **.** for more options.
+1. Hover the cursor over one of the visuals again, then at the top-right, select the ellipsis (…), and then notice the menu options.
 Try out each of the options, except **Chat in Teams**.

      ![Picture 97](Linked_image_Files/07-design-report-in-power-bi-desktop_image67.png)